Pope Francis prays in Istanbul's Blue Mosque

 "We want to practise our religion in peace.
 We want people to understand Islam.
 We don't want war."

-Islamic State insurgents have captured swathes of neighboring Syria and Iraq, persecuting and killing Shi'ite Muslims, Christians and others who do not share their ultra-radical brand of Sunni Islam.
+Islamic State insurgents have captured swathes of neighbouring Syria and Iraq, persecuting and killing Shi'ite Muslims, Christians and others who do not share their ultra-radical brand of Sunni Islam.

 The Blue Mosque, known officially as the Sultanahmet mosque, opened in 1616 and is the most famous in Turkey.
 Its popular name is a reference to the fine blue Iznik tiles in its main prayer room.